ianhom/knxR2/README.md

  Date       | Version | Features/Changes
  ---------- | ------- | --------------------------------------------------------
  2016-03-15 | PA5     | Signficant changes to the code structure; Migrated to cmake ( at least a humble first step);
- 2016-04-14 | PA6     | Added tracing mode=5 to log group object values to MySQL database; some otehr minor changes;

 ## Current Issues
 ===
 - Too fast sending causes second message to be lost.
 A nasty little sleep(1) is need in order to keep things working.
 This is being worked on.

 - Some messages, esp. coming from ETS4 S/W fail to disassemble
-It's probably my own incompetence standing in my way to figure out the faults.
+It's probably my ownincompetence standing in my way to figure out the faults.
 Working on it.

 ## Wanna help?
 ===
-If you feel like helping towards whatever the goal of this project might be or become, please get in touch.
+If you feel like helping towards whatever the goal of this projetc might be or become, please get in touch.
 ## Before we start:
 ===
-Please note that, however you use this toolset, which is provided as is and without any warranty or suitability for a specific purpose, nothing contained herein has been run through any certification or validation of the KNX organization or any certified authentication centre.
+Please note that, however you use this toolset, which is provided as is and without any warranty or suitability for a specific purpose, nothing contained herein has been run through any certification or validation of the KNX organisation or any certified authentication centre.
 It is provided as starting point and in the hope that it may be useful to you.

 The provided code is nothing for the faint hearted.
 There are little comments for now.